andrewiggins/v8-deopt-viewer/CONTRIBUTING.md

 1. Fork repo and create local branch
 2. Make and commit changes
-3. If you think a change you make should have a changelog entry (can run multiple times for multiple entries), run `yarn changeset` and answer the questions about the changes you are making
+3. If you think a change you make should have a changelog entry (can run multiple times for multiple entries), run `npm run changeset` and answer the questions about the changes you are making
 4. Open a pull request with your changes

 ## Organization